ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

      + Must connect to other YANG modules for inventory, configuration, assurance, etc.
      + Given that no all involved components can be available using YANG, there is a need to connect SIMAP YANG model with other modelling mechanisms.

-REQ-GRAPH-TRAVERSAL:
-: SIMAP must be optimized for graph traversal for paths.
-This means that only providing link nodes and source and sink relationships to termination-points may not be sufficient, we may need to have the direct relationship between the termination points or nodes.

 REQ-BIDIR:
 : SIMAP must provide a mechanism to model bidirectional links.